1carew1/simple-route/README.md

 The backend database is handled by Firebase which is an Application Infrastructure.
 It is similar in ways to Auth0 but was chosen to be used as the database as an Android App (with the same name) is being developed after this SPA and the Android App uses firebase so ideally the two Apps sharing the same user data (watch this space).

 ## Independent learning.
-Google Maps is one of the main independent learning points as it is integrating with a 3rd part API - Google Maps + Google Maps Services.
+Google Maps is one of the main independent learning points as it is integrating with a 3rd party API - Google Maps + Google Maps Services.
 The same can be said for Auth0 and Firebase as neither are covered in the notes and are both also 3rd party APIs.
 Firebase required some indexing of the user id in the directions table to make querying faster.

 For more information please see the file SimpleRouteEntWebDev.pdf in the root of this project.